Shrines, Stars and Sacrifice: Understanding Prehistoric Ritual

 Fax: 029 2066 8935

-Religious rituals relate to beliefs which exist primarily in the mind and therefore leave few recoverable traces.
-Nevertheless, there are some key techniques that archaeologists can use to identify and understand rituals from prehistoric periods without relying (too much at least) on wild speculation.
+Religious rituals, it is often argued, relate to beliefs which exist primarily in the mind and therefore leave few recoverable traces.
+However, they were central to life in the past.
+Therefore, archaeologists have developed some key techniques to identify and understand rituals from prehistoric periods without relying (too much at least) on wild speculation.
 This course will introduce you to those techniques by investigating the spaces, objects and traces of activity which can help us to make sense of ritual activity in prehistoric Europe.
 In so doing, we will test the potentials and limitations of archaeological interpretation.
 Case studies will range from Palaeolithic cave art to Neolithic burial practices, from architectural evidence (burial mounds and temples) to astronomical orientations and sacred objects.
 Students will also be given an introduction to anthropological approaches to ritual and to some of the scientific processes that archaeologists can deploy to reconstruct what happened in the past.

 Who is this course for?